 - Objective: investigate various topics related to monetary economics and aggregate liquidity, payment systems, prudential regulation, market finance and microstructure, to deepen our understanding of financial intermediation and the prevention of crises.

 - Program leader: Patrick Fève works on macroeconomics, international economics and applied econometrics.

 Financial Behaviors, Welfare & Markets (in)Efficiencies

-The capacity of financial markets and intermediaries to price assets, finance the economy and allocate risks may be hindered by informational frictions and by human cognitive biases.
-How do those frictions impact investors’ welfare and the efficiency of the financial industry?
-How are their effects worsened or mitigated by different market arrangements?
+- Objective: Understand the capacity of financial markets and intermediaries to price assets, finance the economy and allocate risks which may be hindered by informational frictions and by human cognitive biases.
+Identify the impacts of those frictions on investors’ welfare and the efficiency of the financial industry.
+Study if their effects are worsened or mitigated by different market arrangements.

 - Program leader: Milo Bianchi works on household finance, behavioral finance and corporate finance.